ScaleChain/scalechain/data/docs/layer.md

 ## API
 The Json-RPC API layer.
 100% Compatible with Bitcoin.

-## API Domain
-Contains domain objects such as Json-RPC request or response.
-These are implemented as case classes, and referenced by CLI and API layer.

 ## Wallet
 The wallet layer.
 Contains all features related to a wallet, creating transactions, signing transactions, creating accounts, creating addresses an account etc.